A more recent publication of this set of statistics is available: Effective Retirement Age

 Effective Retirement Age

-In 2012, the average effective retirement age in the earnings-related pension scheme was 60.9 years.
-This is an increase of 0.4 years from the previous year.
-The effective retirement age has risen by two years from the level prior to the pension reform, which exceeds the forecast.
-The change in effective retirement age is measured by the expected effective retirement age, based on pension contingencies in different age cohorts.
+In 2013, the average effective retirement age in the earnings-related pension scheme was 60.9 years.
+Although the effective retirement age remained on the same level as in 2012, it has increased by two years from the level prior to the 2005 pension reform.
+This exceeds the forecasts.
+Changes in the effective retirement age are measured by the expected effective retirement age, which is based on pension contingencies in different age cohorts.

-The difference between men and women regarding the effective retirement age has diminished clearly in the last few years.
-There is hardly any difference anymore; men and women retire at the same age.
-Last year the expected effective retirement age of men was 60.9 years, and 60.8 years for women.
+The difference between men and women regarding the effective retirement age has disappeared in the last few years.
+Now men and women retire at the same age.
+Last year, the expected effective retirement age for men was 60.9 years and for women 60.8 years.
 Previously, the expected effective retirement age was clearly higher for women than for men.

 Effective retirement age in the earnings-related pension scheme